1. Home

 We recommend limiting Admin users to just the select few users who will be looking after TreePlotter.
 Users are most likely everyone else who needs to use TreePlotter and Read Only is good for managers and other members of the organization who might want to see TreePlotter but have no need to change it.

 Another common role is General Contractor.
 This is used with the Work Order Management module and given most often to external contractors.
-Whilst the specifics of this role may vary between customers, generally users are limited to update only a handful of work record fields.
+Whilst the specifics of this role may vary between customers, these users are generally limited to update only a handful of work record fields.

-You will need to create a filter in TreePlotter that shows the assets the user should be able to see, perhaps they should just be able to see trees that are publicly owned or just those in a particular location etc. The filter may need to include restriction on the other layers.
+To restrict users to a subset of data within your app, first use the Advanced Filter to create a filter in TreePlotter that returns only those assets that the specific users should see (perhaps they should just be able to see trees that are publicly owned or just those in a particular location, etc).
+The filter may need to include restriction on the other layers.

 Apply the filter to the map.